-The SM73302 is a high performance op amp that provides a GBW of 88 MHz with a gain of 10 while drawing a low supply current of 1.15 mA.
-This makes it ideal for providing wideband amplification in data acquisition applications.
+The LMP7717/LMP7718 are high performance op amps that provide a GBW of 88 MHz with a gain of 10 while drawing a low supply current of 1.15 mA.
+This makes them ideal for providing wideband amplification in data acquisition applications.

-With the proper external compensation, the SM73302 can be operated at gains of ±1 and still maintain much faster slew rates than comparable unity gain stable amplifiers.
+With the proper external compensation the LMP7717 can be operated at gains of ±1 and still maintain much faster slew rates than comparable unity gain stable amplifiers.
 The increase in bandwidth and slew rate is obtained without any additional power consumption over the LMP7715.